 When you place a cylinder around a globe and unravel it, you get the cylindrical projection.

 Strangely enough, you see cylindrical projections like the Mercator and Miller for wall maps even though it inflates the Arctic.

 But it makes sense why navigators and even Google Maps use the Mercator projections – it’s all because of the unique properties of cylinders.

 You can place it in a vertical, horizontal or oblique position.
-Each one has their own use in mapping the world.
+Actually, the State Plane Coordinate System uses all these orientations.